NilsNathorst/r3f-workshop/README.md

    I suggest placing each of the planets within a `<group>` element since the groups position will default to `[0,0,0]` and we can use that as a pivot point when we rotate the planet.

-   You will also need to use the `useFrame` hook from `react-three-fiber` and add a reference to your mesh or group to then be able to update it's properties each frame.
+   You will also need to use the `useFrame` hook from `@react-three/fiber` and add a reference to your mesh or group to then be able to update it's properties each frame.

    ```javascript
    const mesh = useRef();